manabie-com/togo/README.md

 ### How to run your unit tests locally?

-- Just run command in todo directory: mvn test
+- Just run command in todo directory: docker compose run test

 ### What do you love about your solution?